|

 purely of shareholders and expanded to 7.
 At that time the new Ocean Resorts logo was adopted and the initial committees

 were formed.
 They were Beautification and Maintenance, Communications and Grievance, and Newsletter.
+The store had

 a refrigerated unit that occupied nearly a quarter of what is now the office building.
 The store handled anything from